Hydroxycarbamide Other names: Carbamohydroxamic acid Carbamohydroximic acid Hydroxylurea Hydroxyurea Carbamohydroxyamic acid

 Distribution

 Hydroxycarbamide distributes rapidly throughout the human body, enters the cerebrospinal fluid, appears in peritoneal fluid and ascites, and concentrates in leukocytes and erythrocytes.
 The estimated volume of distribution of hydroxycarbamide approximates total body water.
-The volume of distribution at steady state adjusted for bioavailability is 0.57 L/kg in patients with Sickle Cell Syndrome (amounting to approximately 72 and 90 L in children and adults, respectively).
+The volume of distribution following oral dosing of hydroxycarbamide is approximately equal to total body water: adult values of 0.48–0.90 L/kg have been reported, whilst in children a population estimate of 0.7 L/kg has been reported.
 The extent of protein binding of hydroxycarbamide is unknown.

 Biotransformation

-Hydroxycarbamide at 30, 100 and 300 μM is not metabolised in vitro by cytochrome P450s of human liver microsomes.
-At concentrations ranging from 10 to 300 μM, hydroxycarbamide does not stimulate the in vitro ATPase activity of recombinant human P glycoprotein (PGP), indicating that hydroxycarbamide is not a PGP substrate.
-Hence, no interaction is to be expected in case of concomitant administration with substances being substrates of cytochromes P450 or P-glycoprotein.
+It appears that nitroxyl, the corresponding carboxylic acid and nitric oxide are metabolites: Urea has also been shown to be a metabolite of hydroxycarbamide.
+Hydroxycarbamide at 30, 100 and 300 µM is not metabolised in vitro by cytochrome P450s of human liver microsomes.
+At concentrations ranging from 10 to 300 µM, hydroxycarbamide does not stimulate the in vitro ATPase activity of recombinant human P glycoprotein (P-gp), indicating that hydroxycarbamide is not a P-gp substrate.
+Hence, no interaction is to be expected in case of concomitant administration with substances being substrates of cytochromes P450 or P-gp.

 Elimination